 NFC QR Code Payment Link (URL) Instant Payments at the PoS QR Codes can be used to Instead of using QR codes to through NFC can be used in two efficiently transmit the communicate payment details, ways.
 The mobile phone can be payment details to the a payment link (URL) can also used to retrieve the Originator.
 This can be done be used.
 Although this method transaction details and through a static QR (where the is more applicable to online, it authorize the payment, by customer scans the QR code can potentially also be used in- tapping the phone to an NFC which identifies the merchant, store.
 In this method, the link device.
-This can be a regular fills in the amount and contains the payment details PoS device, or any generic NFC optionally a description, and and is shared with the How would this reader.
-A second option is an authorizes the payment) or a customer, either via e-mail, work In-Store?
-NFC capable "I-Pago" card, dynamic QR (where the message platform (WhatsApp, WORKINGCOTE which allow the Point-of- merchant will generate a Facebook Messenger) or SMS.
+This can be a regular fills in the amount and contains the payment details PoS device, or any generic NFC optionally a description, and and is shared with the reader.
+A second option is an authorizes the payment) or a customer, either via e-mail, NFC capable "I-Pago" card, dynamic QR (where the message platform (WhatsApp, How would this which allow the Point-of- merchant will generate a Facebook Messenger) or SMS. work In-Store?
 Sale/NFC reader to identify the specific QR Code, containing By clicking on the link, the bank account of the card the merchant id, the amount, customer retrieves the details holder.
 This in turn will allow remittance and optionally and can then authorize the the PoS to initiate a direct even a link to a cashier's payment. transfer from the card holder's receipt, and the customer bank account, and bypassing scans the QR code and the international card authorizes the payment).
-After schemes. the receipt of the funds, the Beneficiary bank or the Merchant Requirements instantly available.
-The merchant does need to have a bank account at one of the participating Customer Requirements Customers will need to gain trust with using a new payment method.
+After schemes. the receipt of the funds, the Beneficiary bank or the payment service provider will inform the merchant.
+Merchant As the payment is processed as a regular bank transfer through I-Pago, payments are guaranteed and quick to complete.
+The payment is settled in local currency and funds are Requirements instantly available.
+The merchant need to have a bank account at one of the participating quireilleile banks.
+The merchant also needs to incorporate one or more of the methods (NFC, QR Code, Payment Link) into his or her internal checkout process.
+Customers will need to gain trust with using a new payment method.
 A central brand, such as I- Pago, can help with this adoption.
-In addition, there is the potential to include a receipt as part of the payment message to increases the convenience for the customer, as well as the possibility for additional value added services, such as integrated loyalty cards.
-As the payment is processed as a regular bank transfer in local currency, the payment can be more cost-efficient.
-CBA Requirements All the various payment methods include a secure authentication and authorization step, thus ensuring the safety and security of the payment.
-Since these payment methods use the regular bank transfer method, risk management and settlement risk are covered.
-The new payment methods available should be promoted to ensure the use by all stakeholders and end-customers.
+In addition, there is the potential to include a receipt as part Customer Requirements payment is processed as a regular bank transfer in local currency, the payment can be more paymont to proceeded as a re cost-efficient. moy, the payment can be more All the various payment methods include a secure authentication and authorization step, thus ensuring the safety and security of the payment.
+Since these payment methods use the regular CBA bank transfer method, risk management and settlement risk are covered.
+The new payment Requirements methods available should be promoted to ensure the use by all stakeholders and end- customers.